Nickgrand/TakeOut-copy/README.md

 # TakeOut-copy
-It is a project that I am learning and I want to create one like it.
+It is a project that I am learning and I want to create a new one like it.